 - Easy to assemble and operate

 Related: The Westinghouse WH3250RVC is a sturdier and more robust generator, sporting a 3250 running wattage that can handle just about any device you may have.
 It also has thick, durable wheels that make it easy for anyone to move around, and can even run for roughly 13 1/2 hours on a 25% load (using 25% of its running wattage).

 Weight: 182 pounds

-Best Uses: Powering appliances, household gadgets; Emergency power outages
+Best use: Powering appliances, household gadgets; emergency power outages

 The Champion Power Equipment 41135 comes complete with a wheel kit to ensure the easier mobility of the unit and will operate for a full ten hours on a full tank of gas.